DevRev

 3. Click New token and follow the workflow to create your PAT.

-As the token value is not retrievable later, we recommend using descriptive names for PATs as it can help you differentiate between multiple PATs.
+As the token value isn’t retrievable later, using descriptive names for PATs is recommended as it can help you differentiate between multiple PATs.

-4. Copy the PAT and store it securely.
-Once you go to another page, you cannot retrieve this PAT again.
+1. Copy the PAT and store it securely.
+Once you go to another page, you can’t retrieve this PAT again.

 1. In the DevRev app, go to the relevant dev org.